hotelll/Collaborative_Procedure_Alignment/README.md

 ## News

-- [2024.1] ⭐️The journal version ***Achieving Procedure-Aware Instructional Video Correlation Learning under Weak Supervision from a Collaborative Perspective*** has been submitted to IJCV and is under review.
+- [2024.10] ⭐️The journal version ***Achieving Procedure-Aware Instructional Video Correlation Learning under Weak Supervision from a Collaborative Perspective*** has been accepted by IJCV!
-- [2024.11]⭐️Our conference paper ***Collaborative Weakly Supervised Video Correlation Learning for Procedure-Aware Instructional Video Analysis*** has been accepted by AAAI 2024!  [[Paper]](https://arxiv.org/abs/2312.14135)
+- [2023.11]⭐️Our conference paper ***Collaborative Weakly Supervised Video Correlation Learning for Procedure-Aware Instructional Video Analysis*** has been accepted by AAAI 2024!  [[Paper]](https://arxiv.org/abs/2312.14135)

 This repository is the PyTorch implementation of our journal version paper.